Cardston-Taber-Warner

-Cardston-Taber-Warner was a provincial electoral district in Alberta, Canada, mandated to return a single member to the Legislative Assembly of Alberta using the first-past-the-post method of voting from 1996 and 2019.
+Cardston-Taber-Warner was a provincial electoral district in Alberta, Canada, mandated to return a single member to the Legislative Assembly of Alberta using the first-past-the-post method of voting from 1996 to 2019.

 The district was created in the 1996 boundary redistribution when Cardston-Chief Mountain and Taber-Warner were merged.
-The district comprises most of southern southwest Alberta on the United States-Canada border.
+The district comprises most of southern southwest Alberta on the Canada–United States border.
 It is mostly rural and contains a wide range of topography from Mountains to farmlands, including Waterton Lakes National Park and the Blood Reserve.
-Cardston-Taber-Warner and its antecedents have a long history that dates back to the old Cardston riding in the Northwest Territories.
+Cardston-Taber-Warner and its antecedents have a long history that dates back to the old Cardston riding in the North-West Territories.